iamprashantjain/UsedCarPricePredictor/README.md

 20. Create docker image of the app using Dockerfile
 21. Test run it on local system, If runs successfully then add it to CI/CD pipeline

-    - docker system prune -a --volumes -f
+    - docker stop $(docker ps -aq) && docker rm -f $(docker ps -aq) && docker system prune -a --volumes -f
     - docker build -t used-car-price-container . && docker run -it -p 8000:8000 --rm --name used-car-container -e DAGSHUB_PAT=7bed6b5be2021b1a4eaae221787bcb048ab2bcfd used-car-price-container

 22. Add Docker image creation and push image to Docker in CI